-The investments are currently held in a number of funds operated or monitored by the appointed Investment Managers, CCLA and Cazenave.
+The investments are currently held in a number of funds operated by the appointed Investment Managers, CCLA and Cazenove.

-h accordance with good management the Trustees monitor the funds through a range of measures:
+In accordance with good management the Trustees monitor the funds through a range of measures:

-- · Quarterly reports from the respective Fund Managers. - An annual review of the overall investment policy. - · A comparison against agreed benchmarks.
+- Quarterly reports from the respective Fund Managers. - An annual review of the overall investment policy. - · A comparison against agreed benchmarks.

-The Investment Policy was updated during the year to take account of the adoption of total return and to revise the asset allocations in light of the current economic climate.
+The Investment Policy was updated last year to take account of the adoption of total return and to revise the asset allocations in light of the current economic climate.
 The Policy includes:

-- · A requirement to set an income target each year. - A longer term performance objective of the Consumer Price Index +4%. - An amended composite benchmark to reflect the portfolio's current asset allocation. - · A more refined comparator index provided by Asset Risk Consultants (ARC).
+- · A requirement to set a distribution target each year. - A longer term performance objective of the Consumer Price Index +4%. - An amended composite benchmark to reflect the portfolio's current asset allocation. - A more refined comparator index provided by Asset Risk Consultants (ARC).